 Yes, like the rest of the human body, eyes have a remarkable ability to heal themselves, but to some extent.
 For example, the cornea, the clear outer layer of the eye, is capable of regenerating its superficial layers and restoring its transparency.

-Additionally, the retina has the ability to repair itself to some extent and reduce the vision loss, caused by some inflammatory and infectious eye conditions.
+Additionally, the retina can repair itself to some extent and reduce the vision loss, caused by some inflammatory and infectious eye conditions.
 Other eye diseases require prompt diagnosis by an ophthalmologist and treatment with surgery or medication to slow down or stop the progression of the disease.

 Which eyes are the rarest?